Been-there and done-that.

 I turned to my tuk-tuk driver who now followed me.

 “Two dollars. “

-Street-smart or jaded: Everyone’s out to rip you off
+Truth or Myth: Everyone’s out to rip you off

 In Asia/Southeast Asia, I’ve learned never to take the first quoted price.
 I paid one dollar to get in.
 Now being charge double to get out!
 Nothing was open and no traffic stirred on the sleepy streets.
 My tuk tuk driver had the upper hand and he knew it.